dsoprea/GDriveFS/README.txt

 > Thread for monitoring changes via "changes" functionality of API.
 > Complete stat() implementation.
 > Seamlessly work around duplicate-file allowances in Google Drive.
+> Seamlessly manage file-type versatility in Google Drive (files do not retain a particular mime-type under GD).

 Also, a design choice of other implementations is to make the user get API keys for Google Drive.
 This is a moronic choice.
 Our implementation is built against